 This can’t be done in person (either at our office or at your home), but it can still be done by phone, email or online.

-Serious issues with your neighbours should always be reported however in these challenging times, and with the schools closed, we would ask that everyone does their best to be a bit more understanding when it comes to minor issues such as noise.
+Serious issues with your neighbours should always be reported however in these challenging times we would ask that everyone does their best to be a bit more understanding when it comes to minor issues such as noise.

 We would urge everybody to follow the rules in order to keep as many people as possible safe and healthy, and to reduce the time we all have to stay in lockdown.
 Serious breaches can be reported to Police Scotland using the 101 number or online.

 At times like these it’s more important than ever that we all look after the areas in which we live and we would ask all tenants to be considerate to their neighbours.